mauriciopoppe/blog/site/content/notes/bachata.md

 - San Salvador, El Salvador - I danced at [PÁNUK Centro de Danza](https://maps.app.goo.gl/EhsW2mrA2Sopqh869), the DJ would mostly play Salsa (like 5 salsa songs and then 2 bachata songs).
-- La Paz, Bolivia and Medellin, Colombia - Unfortunately I didn't have time to dance!
-  I was too busy exploring many cities that I was too tired to go dancing.
 - Santo Domingo, Dominican Republic - I went to Punta Cana to relax and dance at night, when I rented a car the owner told me that the real bachata scene was in Santo Domingo so I drove a few hours to get there.
 The owner recommended el ["Corito Bachatero"](https://www.instagram.com/coritobachatero)